Zero Project Conference 2020: Accessibility User Guide

 This guide is designed to help all participants understand and use the accessibility features at this year’s Zero Project Conference.
 It outlines what is available and where and how participants can access it.
-This year we have introduced new measures, including audio-description for videos and trialling new approaches to making some of our sessions more accessible for participants with intellectual disabilities.
-You can also download this guide as an accessible MS Word document.
+It is both for participants coming to the Conference for the first time and for returning participants.

 You can use this guide to help you prepare for the Conference, and also during your time with us.
 It should be used alongside the agenda and the Conference app to provide you with more information on the accessibility features listed in each session.
-During and after the Conference, we will be asking participants for feedback on accessibility.
-We will also produce a White Paper after the Conference, which will help us improve accessibility at the Zero Project Conference and also provide information for other conference organizers.
+It also provides information about how to contact the Zero Project team before and during the Conference about any additional support needs.

 We have worked with one of our expert partners to develop an easy-language version of the accessibility user guide in Level A2 English, so that all participants have information about accessibility at the Conference.
 This is available on the Conference website: https://conference.zeroproject.org/.